 Riders’ countrywide network of health workers and emergency transport services has become more important than ever with the outbreak of Covid-19.

 Lesotho reported its first case of COVID-19 on 13th May, the last African country to do so.
-But now numbers are rising.
-Active cases reached 365 on 26 July and a steady number of deaths are being reported daily.
-Lesotho's borders have now been closed.
+Numbers of cases are are rising and deaths are being reported daily.
+Two Wheels have been able to help fight the challenge faced by the Lesotho programme with motorcycles, ambulances, training, digital services and additional staff.

 Riders have been transporting COVID-19 samples from seven health facilities in Kano State, northern Nigeria to laboratories and returning test results.